Pueblo Peppers

-The Chippewa Steel is a Tier II junior ice hockey team based in Chippewa Falls, Wisconsin, that plays in the North American Hockey League (NAHL).
+The Pueblo Peppers are a Tier II junior ice hockey team based in Pueblo, Colorado, set to begin play in the North American Hockey League (NAHL) as a member of the Mountain Division.
+The Peppers will play their home games at the Pueblo Ice Arena & Events Center.

 History

 The franchise began in 2005 as the North Iowa Outlaws based in Mason City, Iowa, where the team played for five seasons until moving to Onalaska, Wisconsin, in 2010 under owner Mark Motz as the Coulee Region Chill.
 The team was then sold to Michelle Bryant in 2012 and the franchise was eventually moved in 2014 to nearby La Crosse, Wisconsin, with games at the Green Island Ice Arena.

 After the 2017–18 season, Chill owner Michelle Bryant sold the franchise to Steve Black of JB Black Enterprise, LLC, the owner of the NA3HL's New Ulm Steel.
 Black relocated the Chill franchise to Chippewa Falls, Wisconsin, as the Chippewa Steel to play out of Chippewa Area Ice Arena.
 Bryant would then rename her NA3HL team from La Crosse Freeze to Coulee Region Chill while continuing to play out of La Crosse.
 Al Rooney was named the Steel's first head coach and general manager, but was relieved of duties 23 games into his first season with a 5–16–1–1 record.
 Assistant coach Carter Foguth was named the interim head coach for the remainder of the season before be given the role permanently at the end of the season.

 In March 2021, it was reported that Steve Black sold the Steel and the Tier III New Ulm Steel to an ownership group led by Kelly Kasik.
 The sale was confirmed on April 16 along with the announcement of new general manager and head coach Mike Janda.
 However, Janda was then given a two-year suspension in August 2021 by USA Hockey for manipulating records to use non-eligible players when he held a previous coaching job on a youth team and was subsequently released by the Steel.
 The Steel then hired Casey Mignone, the assistant coach of the St. Cloud Norsemen.

-After Casey Mignone left for a coaching job at Alaska-Farianks, on July 8, 2023, owner Kelly Kasik and the Steel hired Chris Ratzloff, who had previously coached for the Rochester Grizzlies(NA3HL) for the past 4 years.
-Chris Ratzloff went 29-25-6 in his first season as coach.
-The Steel also adopted a new slogan in 2023, which is currently "Rally the Valley!"